Subsampling Suffices for Adaptive Data Analysis

 \paragraph{Advantages of our mechanism.} Our mechanism has advantages beyond the quantitative bound on the sample size needed for low bias.
-First, it naturally runs in sublinear time as answering each query requires only looking at $k = n/\sqrt{T}$ of the points in $S$.
+First, it naturally runs in sublinear time as answering each query requires only looking at $k \approx n/\sqrt{T}$ of the points in $S$.

 Furthermore, our mechanism easily extends to the setting where the analyst does not know ahead of time how many samples, the parameter $k$ in \Cref{fig:SQ-mechanism}, they want for a particular query.
-Rather, they can sequentially sample $\bv_1, \bv_2, \ldots$ while continually updating an estimate for $\phi(\mcD)$ and stop at any point.
-The bounds of \Cref{thm:SQ} hold as long as the total number of samples is at most $n\sqrt{T}$.
+Rather, they can sequentially sample votes $\bv_1, \bv_2, \ldots$ while continually updating an estimate for $\mu_{\phi}(\mcD)$ and stop at any point.
+The bounds of \Cref{thm:SQ} hold as long as the total number of votes, summed over all queries, is not too large.
 Early stopping can appear naturally in practice.
-For example, \begin{enumerate} \item The analyst may only desire accuracy $\pm \tau$, regardless of what $\std(\phi_t)$ is.
-If, based on the first $k' < k$ samples, the analyst can determine that $\std(\phi_t)$ is small, they can stop early as a small $\std(\phi_t)$ means fewer samples are needed to acheive the desired accuracy. \item The analyst may wish to verify whether $\phi(\mcD) \approx c$ for some value $c$.
-If after the first $k' < k$ samples, the average is far from $c$, the analyst can already determine that $\phi(\mcD)$ is far from $c$.
+For example, \begin{enumerate} \item The analyst may only desire accuracy $\pm \tau$, regardless of what $\std_{\phi}(\mcD)$ is.
+If, based on the first $k' < k$ samples, the analyst can determine that $\std_{\phi}(\mcD)$ is small, they can stop early as a small $\std_{\phi}(\mcD)$ means fewer samples are needed to achieve the desired accuracy. \item The analyst may wish to verify whether $\mu_{\phi}(\mcD) \approx c$ for some value $c$.
+If after the first $k' < k$ samples, the average is far from $c$, the analyst can already determine that $\mu_{\phi}(\mcD)$ is far from $c$.
 This setting has previously been studied in the influential work of \cite{DFHPR15,DFHPR15b} which showed that there exists mechanisms that answer exponentially many such verification queries, as long as all but a tiny fraction of the inequalities to verify are true.
 Our analysis does not extend to exponentially many queries, but it can easily intertwine standard queries with verification queries, with the later being cheaper. \end{enumerate}